thunlp/UltraChat/README.md

 ## News

+- August 7, 2023: Releasing the first version of UltraLM-65B.
-- June 28, 2023: 🔥 **UltraLM-13B ranks #1 among open-source models on [AlpacaEval Leaderboard](https://tatsu-lab.github.io/alpaca_eval/)!**
+- June 28, 2023: UltraLM-13B ranks #1 among open-source models on [AlpacaEval Leaderboard](https://tatsu-lab.github.io/alpaca_eval/)!
-- June 27, 2023: 🔥 **We release the first version of UltraLM-13B, a powerful chat language model trained on UltraChat!**
+- June 27, 2023: We release the first version of UltraLM-13B, a powerful chat language model trained on UltraChat!
 - April 20, 2023: Released all data, more processing and additional data are expected.
 - April 17, 2023: The rest of the Writing and Creation sector is released (457k).
 - April 12, 2023: The first part of the Writing and Creation sector is released.